arjan/vsntool/README.md

 ## Building

 vsntool is an Elixir project, but builds as an *escript*, a self-contained binary.
-To build it, run:
+To build it, you need to have Elixir installed, then run:

 ```
-# mix escript.build
+▶ make
 ```

+This produces a fresh version of the `vsntool` binary in the root of the repository.
 Happy versioning!

 ## To do